 Focus on anti-inflammatory foods

-A study in 218 women with Hashimoto’s disease found that markers of oxidative stress — a condition that causes chronic inflammation — were lower in those who ate fruits and vegetables more frequently (
+A study in 218 women with Hashimoto’s thyroiditis found that markers of oxidative stress — a condition that causes chronic inflammation — were lower in those who ate fruits and vegetables more frequently (

 Vegetables, fruits, spices, and fatty fish are just some examples of foods with powerful anti-inflammatory properties.

-Nutrient-dense, whole foods diets
+Nutrient-dense, whole food diets

 Whenever possible, prepare your meals at home using nutritious foods like vegetables, fruits, proteins, healthy fats, and fiber-rich carbs.